Wingdale, New York

 Wingdale is a hamlet and census-designated place (CDP) in the town of Dover in Dutchess County, New York, United States.
 It was first listed as a CDP prior to the 2020 census.

 The community is in southeastern Dutchess County, in the southern part of Dover.
-The hamlet of Wingdale is in the northern part of the CDP, while a campus of Olivet University is in the south, on the grounds of the former Harlem Valley State Hospital, and scattered housing occupies the hills in the eastern part of the CDP.
+The hamlet of Wingdale is in the northern part of the CDP, while the Evangelical Center is in the south, on the grounds of the former Harlem Valley State Hospital, and scattered housing occupies the hills in the eastern part of the CDP.
 The Swamp River, a north-flowing tributary of the Tenmile River, part of the Housatonic River watershed, runs through the center of the CDP.

 New York State Route 22 runs through the CDP, passing east of Wingdale hamlet.
 The highway leads north 7 mi to Dover Plains and south the same distance to Pawling.
 State Route 55 runs concurrently with NY 22 to the south, but turns east at Wingdale and leads 6 mi to Gaylordsville, Connecticut.
 Wingdale is 21 mi east of Poughkeepsie and 23 mi northwest of Danbury, Connecticut.

-The Metro-North Harlem Valley–Wingdale station is adjacent to Olivet University in the southern part of the CDP.
+The Metro-North Harlem Valley–Wingdale station is located between the Evangelical Center and the Harlem Valley Golf Course in the southern part of the CDP.